TOEFL 2026 Writing

 Skipping a bullet point

 Each bullet is a content requirement.
-Addressing two out of three drops you at least a full band.
+Addressing two out of three drops you at least a full band on purposeful communication.
 Before you write, number the bullets and check each off as you cover it.
-If you are short on time, cut your body sentences rather than dropping a bullet entirely.

 2

-Slangy opener followed by "I would be most grateful for your kind consideration" tells the rater you cannot control register.
-Pick the formality level in your first minute of planning and hold it consistently through the entire email.
+Slangy opener followed by "I would be most grateful for your kind consideration" tells the rater you cannot control social conventions.
+Pick the formality level in your first minute of planning and hold it consistently.

 3